iame6162013/coriander-lapack/README.md

 # Unit tests

-You need to install the plugin prior to running the tests.
+You need to install the plugin and enable tests in cmake prior to running the tests.

+To enable it via cmake, cd build use ccmake .. and enable BUILD_TESTS